 Who needs a home cooked meal when you’ve got all the flavours of Christmas presented in one portion-perfect can?

 Second only to presents, Christmas food is one of the most important elements of the day – whether you’re a prawns and salad family or total traditionalists with turkey, ham and baked potatoes, there’s nothing like sitting down to a delicious meal to get you in the Christmas spirit.
-Here to quash all your culinary hopes and dreams, however, is the dreaded Christmas Tinner, originally created by gaming site GAME in 2013 for those that simply can’t tear themselves away from their screens on the most magical day of the year…
+Here to quash all your culinary hopes and dreams, however, is the dreaded Christmas Tinner, originally created by gaming site GAME, for those that simply can’t tear themselves away from their screens on the most magical day of the year…

 Just Plain Wrong

 Let us talk you through each delicious layer of this Christmas feast.
 It starts with scrambled egg and bacon, followed by two mince pies, then the main course of turkey and potatoes with gravy, throw in some bread sauce and cranberry sauce, top it off with veggies and a piece of Christmas pudding for dessert and you’ve got yourself a nine layer assault on your tastebuds.

 The idea has sparked quite a bit of interest with one Twitter user saying, “it looks disgusting…but it’s probably the reason I’d have to try this!”

 Another said, “Is this for real?
 I almost want to try it because it looks so gross!”

 No matter how intriguing the idea is, we think it’s just plain wrong.
 On so many levels.

 The disgust about this ‘meal’ is shared by common folk and celebrities alike.
 Late night talk show host Seth Meyers described the Christmas Tinner perfectly.
 “Containing layers of turkey, gravy, cranberry sauce, stuffing and pudding, then the bottom layer is a gun so you can finish the job,” he said.